 Peel is a little truck that parks outside Elev8tion Fitness on Saturdays and Sundays from about 10am-5pm.
 Their soft serve is made with coconut and banana - and not just any bananas either.
 They use rescued bananas from local produce shops that would otherwise go to waste.
 You can order it plain or with toppings like peanut butter, strawberry, or pineapple.
 It’s refreshing, light, and doesn’t give you an intense sugar high like some of these other scoops.
 It’s worth trying regardless if you’ve just worked out or woke up.

 Azucar is a classic, both for architecture and ice cream.
 Their giant ice cream cone sculpture is one of our favorite landmarks on Calle Ocho, but the ice cream here is equally as impressive.
 They do a lot of Cuban-inspired flavors, like their most famous one, the Abuela Maria - with Maria cookies, guava, and cream cheese.
 Other flavors include cafe con leche and Oreo, sweet plantain, and dulce de leche.
 They also have a huge painting of Celia Cruz and benches made out of guayaberas.
 Never change, Azucar.

-Taiyaki’s stall inside 1-800-Lucky is currently open and serving their fish cones, which not only look adorable but taste great.
+Taiyaki’s inside 1-800-Lucky is known for their fish cones, which not only look adorable but taste great.
 We would happily eat those soft, warm, fish-shaped waffle cones by themselves, but they are obviously better when filled with soft serve.
 Flavors include matcha and black sesame, pineapple, and vanilla.
 You can take it to-go or eat it on 1-800-Lucky’s patio.